 The difference in tax liability between the Income Statement and its tax report is Rs.
 1.5 lakh, which the company is accountable to settle in the following year when it realises the rest of the revenue, thus creating a deferred tax liability.

-Often companies can choose to carry forward their profits for one year to a subsequent year to effectively bring down its tax liabilities.
+Often companies can choose to carry forward their profits for one year to a subsequent year to effectively bring down their tax liabilities.
 In that case, the deferred tax liability is created as such a company will be eventually liable to pay taxes on the carry-forwarded profit.

 A deferred tax liability can be manually calculated by recognising avenues that are treated varyingly by a company and the tax department.
 These avenues create a disparity between the two financial reports, thus generating a deferred tax liability.